 Table III presents coefficients of correlation between the independent and the dependent variables.
 The Pearson (Spearman) correlation coefficients and their significance levels are presented above (below) the diagonal.
+The diagonal shows variable mean and standard deviation.
 At a univariate level, initial return is positively related to all the previously identified variables (offer price revision, underwriter ranking, previous market returns) as well as to the fundamental accounting variables such as R&D expenses.
-There is also a positive and weakly significant correlation between IR and POS\DCA, and a negative and significant correlation between IR and NEG\DCA.
+There is also a positive and weakly significant correlation between IR and POS DCA, and a negative and significant correlation between IR and NEG DCA.
 These findings suggest that both of the extreme ends of earnings management tend to receive higher valuation by the markets.
-Also, the positive correlation between NEG\DCA and INSRET is notable, consistent with higher quality earnings associated with high insider retention.
-In the valuation context, there is no correlation of DCA, POS\DCA, and NEG\DCA with both the LOGOFFER and LOGPRC, suggesting no association between accruals and the pricing of the IPOs at the univariate level of analysis.
+Also, the positive correlation between NEG_DCA and INSRET is notable, consistent with higher quality earnings associated with high insider retention.
+In the valuation context, there is no correlation of DCA, POS_DCA, and NEG_DCA with both the LOGOFFER and LOGPRC, suggesting no association between accruals and the pricing of the IPOs at the univariate level of analysis.
 Additional controls are needed to fully understand the nature of the relation between these variables.

-IV.
-Empirical Results
+4 Empirical Results